-31. Concerns about staff and safeguarding practices
+33. Concerns about staff and safeguarding practices

-If a staff member has concerns about another member of staff (including supply staff, volunteers and persons who use/hire the school premises), it will be raised with the headteacher.
-If the concern is with regards to the headteacher, it must be referred to the chair of governors.
-To request the Chair of Governors details please contact the School Bursar on bursar@st-andrews-inf.lancs.sch.uk
+If a staff member has concerns about another member of staff (including supply staff, volunteers and persons who use/hire the school premises), it will be raised with the Headteacher.
+If the concern is with regards to the headteacher, it must be referred to the chair of governors, Jessica Churchward, i.churchward@st-andrews-inf.lancs.sch.uk.